-ECO: Behavioral treatment for obesity effective in childrenMay 14th, 2012 in Health /
+ECO: Behavioral treatment for obesity effective in childrenMay 14, 2012 in Medicine & Health / Health

 (HealthDay) -- Behavioral treatment for obesity is much more effective for younger children than for adolescents, according to a study presented at the European Congress on Obesity, held from May 9 to 11 in Lyon, France.

 Pernilla Danielsson, Ph.D., from the Karolinska Institutet in Stockholm, and colleagues examined outcomes of a behavioral obesity program involving 643 obese children.
 Children were categorized by age (6 to 9 years, 10 to 13 years, and 14 to 16 years) and by body mass index standardized age- and gender-dependent deviation score (BMI SDS), where a BMI SDS of 1.6 to 3.5 kg/m² was moderately obese and a BMI SDS of 3.5 kg/m² or greater was severely obese.